 Typically ferric chloride is used, however various chemicals are used depending on the material.

-Standard lead times are two weeks.
+Standard lead times is two weeks.
 We also offer 5-day, 3-day and same-day premium fabrication services.

 Bulk packing, tubes, boxed in foam layers or pick and place trays are used.

 No. Unlike traditional machining (such as stamping or laser cutting) there is not stress or extreme heat applied to the metal which could potentially affect the metal properties.